Gexkill/sweng2/CI/src/index.md

 ## Definitions, acronyms, abbreviations

 * JEE: Java enterprise edition
-* SVN: apache subversion, it is a version controller system, the successor of CVS
+* SVN: apache subversion, it is a version controller system, the successor of CVS **OR VCS?**
 * CVS: Concurrent versions system, the first version controller system **WRITE acronyms find in the code**